Open Enrollment & School Lottery Registration

 What is the deadline to participate in the lottery?

-Lottery registrations must be submitted online before midnight on January 31, 2019.
-The lottery will be run on Friday February 8th at 3 pm at Moore Montessori Community School.
+Lottery registrations must be submitted online before midnight on January 31, 2020.
+The lottery will held in February at Moore Montessori Community School.
 Any registration received after January 31st is not entered into the lottery, but will be added to the end of the waitlist after the completion of the lottery, in the order received.
-Lottery results will be posted online by February 10th.
+Lottery results will be posted online.

 How do I register multiple siblings in one family?